PandaScience/ElkOpticsAnalyzer/README.md

 sigma = converter.epsilonToSigma(epsilon)
 # write out converted tensor
 io.writeTensor("sigma_ij_test.dat", freqs, sigma, threeColumn=True)
-# write out 11-element of converted tensor
+# write out only 11 and 22 element of converted tensor
-io.writeScalar("sigma_11-scalar.dat", freqs, sigma[0, 0, :], threeColumn=True)
+io.writeTensor("sigma_ij_test.dat", freqs, sigma, elements=[11, 22])
 ```

 ### Misc

-* Auto-converting filenames to tex-labels
+* Loading additional data into existing plot:
-  * For this feature to work, filenames must follow the pattern
+  ElkOA supports auto-converting filenames to tex-labels.
+For this feature to
+  work however, filenames must follow the pattern `root`+`_sub`+`.ext`, which
-    `root`+`_sub`+`.ext`, which will show up as root<sub>sub</sub>.
-  *  In case `root` contains a case-insensitive substring like eps,
+  will show up as root<sub>sub</sub>.
+In case `root` contains a case-insensitive substring like eps,
   EPSILON, Sig, SIGma etc., corresponding greek letters will be used,
   i.e. eps_ex.dat ➙ ε<sub>ex</sub>.
-* Additional data plots
-    * Number is restricted to 6, but in return we use consistent coloring after
+* The number of additional plots is restricted to 6, but in return we use
-      consecutively adding more plots.
+  consistent coloring after consecutively adding more plots.

 ### Usage Examples GUI